 When did you know that you wanted to pursue a career in art?
 And why?

-I think when I was in the third grade, we did an art project in school and mine got put in the showcase of the school.
-From then on, I wanted to be an artist.
-Art was always foremost in my mind.
-I used to draw in all of my little children’s books.
-There would be a blank page at the beginning of the book and I would draw princesses and castles, high heels on them.
-My imagination was always working.
+I think when I was in the third grade, I did an art project in school and mine was chosen to be put in the showcase in the school entrance.
+I was so proud that from then on, I wanted to be an artist.
+Art was always something I did.
+I used to draw in all of my Little Golden Children’s Books on a blank page at the beginning of the book.
+I drew princesses wearing high heels inside of their castles My imagination was always working.

 Following off that, how did you know what part of the art world you would pursue?